best-cooking-utensils at home is a rewarding experience

 Reactivity

-Certain materials, particularly aluminum, can react with acidic foods, altering flavors.
-Opt for non-reactive materials like glass, stainless steel, and silicone when cooking with tomatoes or vinegar-based sauces.
+Some materials, like aluminum can react with acidic food, changing its flavors.
+Use non-reactive cookware such as glass, stainless steel and silicone when cooking with tomatoes or vinegar-based sauces.

 Safety and Maintenance